IRS Notice CP3219A: What It Is and How to Respond

 - you need to take up with other parties, primarily entities that issued you erroneous tax documents.

 Obviously if you didn’t actually earn the income reported on the 1099-NEC or at least not all the income that was reported on the 1099-NEC, then the tax form the IRS is looking at and based on which it is proposing to assess an additional liability against you is erroneous and the IRS is overcalculating your tax liability.
-And no one’s going to fix it other than you (or your representative).

 So this is the first step — review the income the IRS is saying you didn’t report, compare it to your own records, and if there are discrepancies, keep a running list of things you need to do to fix this.